 John Dempsey Parker is an independent community development consultant and organizer.
-For over twenty years, he has worked to cultivate resilient, self-reliant, and creative community leaders, change-makers, activists, and entrepreneurs.
+For almost twenty-five years, he has worked to cultivate resilient, self-reliant, and creative community leaders, change-makers, activists, and entrepreneurs.

 John Parker engages leaders, nonprofits, congregations, funders, universities, tribes, and businesses around their ideas and initiatives.
 He nurtures collaborative, culturally appropriate, and responsible leadership to strengthen local organizing as well as locally and regionally organized initiatives and collaboratives.